 The Faroe Islands are just an hour's flight away © Frederica Violin, Shutterstock

-To celebrate the resumption of Atlantic Airways's twice-weekly flights between Edinburgh Airport and the Faroes – which run from March to December – we take a look at the best way to spend a weekend in one of Europe's least-visited destinations.
+To celebrate the resumption of Atlantic Airways's weekly flights between London Gatwick and the Faroes – which run from June to August – we take a look at the best way to spend a weekend in one of Europe's least-visited destinations.
 With a handful of days being just enough to get a flavour of Faroese life, but also enough to whet one's apetitie, perhaps you'll be back again – next time, for longer!

 The Faroe Islands have three things in plenty: vast areas of unspoilt mountainous terrain perfect for hiking; vertical sea cliffs teeming with birdlife ideal for ornithologists; and picturesque villages of wooden houses topped with turf roofs waiting to be discovered.
 With just a couple of days in the Faroes, however, it makes sense to concentrate on the capital, Tórshavn, and the immediate vicinity: the airport, on the island of Vágar, is just 45 minutes away by car.